reVoice

 A Community of Trees

 Summer is here and thinking about my next essay in my tree series, the phrase, “forest for the trees” comes to mind.
 I took a pause to contemplate what that really means.
 That we don’t see the big picture?
 That we are too focused on detail?
-I gently nuanced my way into the idea of the duality of human nature, community vs. separateness.
+I gently nuanced my way into the idea

 Seasonal Life